SoloSynth1/n-hentai-scraper/README.md

 This is a simple downloader for nhentai.net galleries.
 The downloaded galleries are currently hardcoded to store in `./data` directory.

+Features:
+- Just give the number and start download right away
+- Download multiple doujishis at a single command!
+- Downloaded images are organized by their titles
+- Check, prevent & reject corrupted downloads

 ## Dependencies

 Listed in `requirements.txt`.